margauxlep/project-clezemath/index.md

 ![](features.jpg)

 We ran correlation tests between the features and the reaction score.
 None showed to be significant (p-values > 0.05).
 But we have too little data: for example, their are only three School shootings, so it is hard to really find a pattern.
-The take-home message is simply that there are many factors that influence the amount of reaction a shooting generates.
+The take-home message is simply that there are many factors that influence the amount of reaction a shooting generates, and that an exact correlation can not be found partly because of the lack of data and the lack of correlation simply.

+The shooting situation that should generate the most reaction: shooting in airport with a high number of fatalities, shooter is an Asian male with a legal automatic weapon.
+The shooting situation that should generate the least reaction: shooting in workplace with a small number of fatalities, shooter is an white female with an illegal  weapon.

+Disclaimer: these predictions are probably false.
+Indeed, features influence the reaction probably in their combination and not separetely.
+However, they do give an insight on some things that can trigger a larger reaction.

 <h1 style="color: #990000;">Who speaks the most about guns?</h1>